projf/display_controller/doc/modules.md

 The display controller consists of five core modules.
 This document describes the interfaces for the three you interact with: `display_clocks`, `display_timings` and `dvi_generator`.
 The other two modules are used internally by `dvi_generator`.
 You can see examples of these modules being used in the [demos](/hdl/demo) and [test benches](/hdl/test).

+The design aims to be as generic as possible but does make use of Xilinx Series 7 specific features, such as SerDes.
+If you want advice on adapting this design to other FPGAs then take a look at [porting](/doc/porting.md).

 See [README](/README.md) for more documentation.